cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/deploy-a-blazor-site.md

 <Aside>

-For the complete guide to deploying your first site to Cloudflare Pages, refer to the [Getting Started guide](/getting-started).
+For the complete guide to deploying your first site to Cloudflare Pages, refer to the [Get Started guide](/get-started).

 </Aside>